 Most readings related to the course are listed with topics under Modules in Canvas

 Kronenfeld, M. R., & Kronenfeld, J. J. (2021).
 A History of Medical Libraries and Medical Librarianship: From John Shaw Billings to the Digital Era (1st ed.).
-Rowman & Littlefield Publishers, Incorporated. (available USM libraries online
+Rowman & Littlefield Publishers, Incorporated. (available USM libraries online -ebook)

 Content related to the medical librarianship is extracted from the following ebooks: